 Caitlin Steiger is counsel in Weil’s Real Estate practice and is based in Miami.
-Ms. Steiger participates in the representation of Firm clients with respect to a variety of commercial real estate transactions, including the sale, acquisition, development, and financing of various types of commercial real estate properties.
+Caitlin participates in the representation of Firm clients with respect to a variety of commercial real estate transactions, including the sale, acquisition, development and financing of various types of commercial real estate properties.

 Caitlin has played a significant role on the teams advising: